 If you're a job seeker in the business world, and you don't have an online profile on the professional networking site LinkedIn, make it a top priority to create one.

-There were already plenty of good reasons to use LinkedIn in your job search, but Company Follow is one more big one.
-According to the LinkedIn blog, this feature lets you:
+There are plenty of good reasons to use LinkedIn in your job search, but Company Follow is a big one.
+According to LinkedIn, this feature lets you:

 - Be in the loop on key developments at the companies you're following,